 When a prospect mentions an event he/she is organizing or for which he/she is looking for sponsors, if it fits your company budget & practices, you should by any mean engage and ask:

-– whether the prospects needs a room, a sponsor or whatever you may bring on the table that improves the event.
+– whether the prospect needs a room, a sponsor, or whatever you may bring on the table that improves the event.

 – work with your marketing team to see whether this could be a more global opportunity to talk to a large group of prospects.